rwaldron/tc39-notes/es8/2017-03/mar-23.md

 MPT: The minute it's in a browser, it lives forever.
 Here's what I'm feeling.
 People agree we should do work here.
 I don't think that people agree on the API.

 BT: I'm not sure that's true, I haven't heard a reasonable alternative to this API.
-We agree that date is broken.
+We agree that Date is broken.
 There is general agreement that JavaScipt should have some built-in affordance for doing date operations without shooting yourself in the foot.
 I think that there is a desire to trying to create giant APIs, but I have not seen an alternative that is reasonable.

 YK: I'm trying to avoid injecting random work that I did in the past into this conversation.
 I would not agree that JodaTime is a de-facto standard.